 We have Lexcel accreditation.
 Lexcel is the Law Society’s practice management standard.
 It is a scheme for law firms to certify that certain standards have been met following independent assessment.
 The Lexcel practice management standard is only awarded to Solicitors who meet the highest management and customer care standards.
 Lexcel accredited practices undergo rigorous independent assessment every year to ensure they meet required standards of excellence in areas such as client care, case management and risk management.

-We hope that this leaflet has been of assistance to you.
+We hope that this information has been of assistance to you.
 Please forgive us for writing at such length but we believe that it is much better from everyone’s point of view that the above matters are clarified at the outset rather than at the end of the case.
-Please do not hesitate to contact us immediately if you have any queries on the contents of this leaflet.
-If you fully understand and agree with the terms of this leaflet we would be grateful if you would kindly indicate this by signing the duplicate copy enclosed and returning it to us as soon as possible.
+Please do not hesitate to contact us immediately if you have any queries about our terms and conditions.

 If you feel that you ought to take separate legal advice from another solicitor or other organisation before signing this letter we will in no way be offended.